-This is the second blog in this mini-series about teaching listening and which is based on a chapter in my forthcoming book Becoming an Outstanding Languages Teacher.
+This is the second blog in this mini-series about teaching listening and which is based on a chapter in my book Becoming an Outstanding Languages Teacher.

 In recent years teacher talk has become unfashionable in some quarters.
 It’s certainly true that too much talk and too little student activity is undesirable, but in language teaching we know how valuable teacher talk can be in providing meaningful target language input.
 Talking at length has its value too.
 Here are two simple, low-preparation, high-impact examples which demonstrate the point: